OyvindElgvin/Data-Lake-with-Spark/README.md

 # Project: Data Lake with Spark
-This is an ETL, 'Extract, Transform, and Load', pipeline for the company Sparkify that extracts data from S3, transforms the data in Apache Spark into a set of fact and dimensional tables, and store the new data in another S3 bucket.
-This will give their analytics team the ability to easily find insights in what songs their users are listening to.
+This project creates an 'Extract, Transform, and Load' pipeline, also called an ETL pipeline, for the company Sparkify that extracts data from S3, transforms the data in Apache Spark into a set of fact and dimensional tables, and store the new data in another S3 bucket.
+This will give their analytics team the ability to easily find insights into what songs their users are listening to.
 This move from legacy Data Warehouse to a Data Lake will give the analytics team at Sparkify faster transformation of the data, and reduce the cost of operation.

 ## Files
-The files used to make the etl, , and the warehouse are:
+The files used to make the ETL and Data Warehouse are:
 * etl.py
 	* This file automates the extracting, transformation, and loading into the fact and dimension tables in the data lake.